 We eat at a busy restaurant rather than a quiet one, believing that the latter will serve better food.
 We choose the more expensive bottle of wine because we believe it will taste better.

-The term “costly signalling theory” refers to a branch of behavioural science.
+The term “costly signaling theory” refers to a branch of behavioral science.
 This is all part of the process of creating high-quality content.
 We all know that writing content at any level consumes a significant amount of resources.

 That writer’s time should be spent uploading and designing images.
 Even if the reader is unaware of the other complexities of content creation, he or she is aware that “work” goes into the content.